 - Respect the lower level.
 Finish it only after daylight, moisture, egress, and ceiling height are understood.

 - Use fewer exterior materials.
-Split-levels already have enough geometry going on.
-Too many finishes just make it worse.
+Split-levels already have enough geometry.
+Too many finishes make it worse.

 The best split-level remodels are not the ones that hide the split.
 They are the ones that make the split useful.